Management by objectives: Limitations

-That context includes everything from the availability and quality of resources, to relative buy-in by leadership and stake-holders.
-As an example of the influence of management buy-in as a contextual influencer, in a 1991 comprehensive review of thirty years of research on the impact of Management by Objectives, Robert Rodgers and John Hunter concluded that companies whose CEOs demonstrated high commitment to MBO showed, on average, a 56% gain in productivity.
-Companies with CEOs who showed low commitment only saw a 6% gain in productivity.
+In a 1991 comprehensive review of thirty years of research on the impact of MBO, Robert Rodgers and John Hunter concluded that companies whose CEOs demonstrated high commitment to MBO showed, on average, a 56% gain in productivity.
+Companies with CEOs who showed low commitment saw only a 6% gain in productivity.

-When this approach is not properly set, agreed and managed by organizations, self-centered employees might be prone to distort results, falsely representing achievement of targets that were set in a short-term, narrow fashion.
-In this case, managing by objectives would be counterproductive.

 The limitations mentioned above, combined with the challenges faced by modern service companies, have led to the development of methods that integrate aspects of MBO but appear to be significantly more effective in application.
-These include, for example, the Objectives and key results (OKR) method, which was developed by John Doerr (among others) and has been used successfully in many companies, notably at Google.
+These include, for example, the objectives and key results (OKR) method, which was developed by John Doerr (among others) and has been used successfully in many companies, notably at Google.
 Agile management techniques also have a strong emphasis on goals.
 The group of management techniques that are based on goals, with a strong focus on engagement, team motivation and leadership, can be summarized as Management by Goals methods.

-Recent research

-Management by Objectives is still practiced today, with a focus on planning and development aiding various organizations.
-The most recent research focuses on specific industries, specifying the practice of MBO for each.
-In addition, following criticism of the original MBO approach, a new formula was introduced in 2016, aiming at revitalizing it, that is the OPTIMAL MBO, which stands for its components, namely: (O) Objectives, Outside-in; (P) Profitability (budget) related goals; (T) Target Setting; (I) Incentives & Influence; (M) Measurement; (A) Agreement, Accountability, Appraisal, Appreciation; and (L) Leadership Support.

-While the practice is used today, it may go by different names – the letters "MBO" have lost their formality, and future planning is a more standard practice.